MillerIntern/MillerRebuilt/README.md

 ##Notes on Startup.

-	Technologies Required: Java, Javascript/HTML/CSS, Apache Tomcat, A MySQL Server Recommmended Stuffs: Maven, Git, MAMP|WAMP|LAMP
+	Technologies Required: Java, Javascript/HTML/CSS, Apache Tomcat, A MySQL Server Recommmended Stuffs: Maven, Git, MAMP|WAMP|LAMP, Eclipse

 There are a few required technologies to work on this project.
 The first of which is Java which is what the entire backend/server is coded in.
 Javascript/HTML/CSS is also required.
 Any editor for these technologies is acceptable, Eclipse and Vim have been used on this project so far with success.
-These tools are of cousre used for the web development side of the application.
+These tools are of course used for the web development side of the application.

 In addition to these languages, Apache Tomcat is required.
 This is the webserver that runs our webapp